vimc/orderly.server/inst/schema/spec.md

 }
 ```

-## GET /reports/versions/:id/artefacts
+## GET /reports/:name/versions/:id/artefacts

 Get information about artefacts for a report.

-Note that the report name is not needed here.
+Returns a 404 if the provided report name-version combination does not exist.

 ## Example